 Often times, the use of bone grafts are necessary during oral surgery procedures.
-But, oral surgery can be frightening for a lot of people because it may be unknown territory.
+But, oral surgery can be frightening for a lot of people because it may be an unknown territory.
 However, oral surgeons and dentists are trained to know what to do.
 There are a few different reasons why bone grafts might be needed.

 While oral surgeons undergo extensive training in their fields, there are times when they open up a patient’s gums or tissues covering the jawbone and they discover something unexpected.
 In these situations, bone grafts can be very helpful.
 Find out more in this article as we go over some of the common reasons why bone grafts are needed during oral surgery.

 Oral surgery is commonly used when a person is in a severe stage of periodontal disease.
 Often times, oral surgery is one of the only ways that the gums can be treated.
 However, if the gums are severely damaged, a bone graft may not only be recommended but necessary.

 When the gums deteriorate due to periodontal disease, the surrounding bone may also begin to erode.
 When the bone that supports the teeth begins to erode, the teeth are at risk of falling out.
 A bone graft can help save the bone around the loose teeth.
 In this case, the graft will regenerate the bone which will increase the support for the teeth.

 Dental implants are often placed by an oral surgeon because they are so familiar with the jawbone, the surrounding tissues, and the implant procedure.
 Implants are used to restore or replace a severely damaged or missing tooth.
 However, in order for an implant to be placed, there has to be a good amount of bone structure.
 But, in some scenarios, a person’s bone is already completely gone.
 This is where a bone graft can help.